fluxninja/aperture/docs/content/tutorials/flow-control/basic-concurrency-limiting.md

 it's
 [golden signals](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals).
-For instance, queue buildup can be detected by tracking deviation of current latency from historical normal values.
+For instance, queue buildup can be detected by tracking deviation of current latency from historically normal values.

 ### Policy